okta/okta-sdk-java/MIGRATING.md

 ### Package `com.okta.sdk.resource.group.Group`

-With the introduction of enum type `com.okta.sdk.resource.group.GroupType`, the get group type operation will now make use of this new type instead of the `String` type used earlier.
+With the introduction of enum type `com.okta.sdk.resource.group.GroupType`, the get group type operation will now make use of this new enum type instead of the `String` type used earlier.
-   - `getType` Return type changed from `String` to `com.okta.sdk.resource.group.GroupType`
+   - `getType` Return type changed from `String` to an enum `com.okta.sdk.resource.group.GroupType`

 ### Package `com.okta.sdk.resource.group.rule.GroupRule`